SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/foundation_for_comp1010.md

 ```
 </details>

 Note that in the above solution, we have deliberately "spread" the solution out.
 We *could* have made it more compact.
-This is the trade-off between,
+This is the trade-off between:

 1. Spread-out code: Easier to read/explain/debug, but long.
 2. Compact code: Short, but harder to read/explain/debug.